Each year in rural Oklahoma there is a chance for the modern world to get a glimpse at Amish life at the annual Clarita Amish auction.

 Each year they have a huge auction to raise money for the Amish school.
-It’s a small community with just one church district.
-The auction is huge though.
+Even though it’s a small Amish community, the auction is huge.
 It was estimated before this year that it draws 10,000 people, however, I heard people say this year was the biggest they have seen.

 Our drive to the auction was a bit longer than it should have been as we were to busy chatting and missed our turn off, however because of this we found something very interesting while waiting in line to park on a back dirt road, a catfish head tied to a sign.
 Only in the middle of rural Oklahoma would you find something like that.
 We HAD to take a picture when there was less traffic on our way back.

-Nothing I ate at the auction was good for me but it was all wonderful!
+Nothing I ate at the auction was good for me but it was all wonderful.
 I wish I had thought to take pictures of it.
 I had french fries, homemade ice cream, and most of a cinnamon roll.
 I only bought one thing as all the other things I wanted were a bit out of my price range, like the beautiful cherry bedroom set we all lusted over.
 I did get a super cute hand embroidered Christmas towel for my kitchen.
 I also came home with a lovely sunburn because I forgot to wear sunscreen, oops!

-They were beautiful but at that price I would be scared to use them.
+They were beautiful but at that price, I would be scared to use them.
 I can’t imagine how much time they spend on each of them, the hand stitching is so tiny and incredible.

 If you live in Oklahoma or north Texas it’s very much worth the drive at least once.
 We had a blast and plan to go again next year.
 We also are talking about going to a town north of us, not far from Tulsa, Chouteau.
 There is a larger Amish community there and they have a few neat places we would like to visit.
 It’s a lot of fun to learn about and visit a very different culture in your own state.